ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 This does not mean that the `type` field of `ExampleStruct` can only ever have value `number`; it means only that it has this type in this instance.

-This notation can also be used in structures where the enum field does not affect what fields are or are not present in the structure.
-For example:
+This notation can also be used in structures where the enum field is not used as a discriminant.
+For example, given the following structure containing an
+enumerator:

 ~~~ tls-presentation
 enum {